Disentangling Structural Breaks in Factor Models for Macroeconomic Data: Interpreting and Reparameterizing Structural Breaks in Dynamic Factor Models

-where denotes the difference in the subsample means of the second moments (outer product) process of $\widehat{f}_t$ at a given break fraction $\pi$, and $vech()$ denotes the column-wise vectorization of a square matrix with the upper triangle excluded.
-Its long run variance estimated as a weighted average of the variance from pre- and post-break data
+where denotes the difference in the subsample means of the second moments (outer product) process of $\widehat{f}_t$, and $\operatorname{vech}()$ denotes the column-wise vectorization of a square matrix with the upper triangle excluded.
+Its long run variance is estimated as a weighted average of the variance from pre- and post-break data